sfyll/nand2tetris/README.md

 Below my notes !
-Careful not to get spoiled with some PSET related notes.
+Careful not to get spoiled with some PSET content.

 Enjoy!